About this website

 A while ago I have started playing the piano, but my progress is quite disappointing.

 As an academic I have the opportunity to travel a lot.
 I enjoy hiking (usually in cold and remote places) and I am in the midst of obtaining a scuba diving license.
-Records of my travels can be found on my social media.
-See the links below.
+Photographs from my travels can be found on my social media.
+See the link below.

 My guilty pleasures include: Dolly Parton, playing the ukulele, Star Trek, and dancing like Kevin Bacon in Footloose (the warehouse scene).